MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - **Top Bar**
    - Profile ✅
    - Request histry (Filter by pending requests, rejected requestes) ✅
-   - Notifications
+   - Notifications ✅
  - **Tution process by teacher**
-   - Start tution (No more request acceptable)
+   - Start tution (No more request acceptable) ✅
-   - Minutes counting
+   - Minutes counting  ✅
-   - Finish tution (bill depends on per minute count)
+   - Finish tution (bill depends on per minute count) ✅
-   - Mark as paid (Student can not send request until they pay their dues)
+   - Mark as paid (Student can not send request until they pay their dues) ✅
-   - Give feedback
+   - Give feedback ✅

   - **Modification**
+    - Start imiddeate action after start class, accept, reject, finish class, review etc
     - select default subject and class of teacher if search has none of it
     - select item background in Calender
     - Make responsive
     - All class are online for now.
 Fix in server initiate class
+    - Show slot time